 On the other hand, kids may decide to go into stealth mode.
 Instead of confronting you, they disobey discreetly – without your knowledge.

 But either way, kids make the same distinction.
 In studies conducted around the world – from the United States to Japan, from Chile to the Philippines, from Iraq to China – teens are less likely to view parental authority as legitimate if we attempt to control their personal lives (Smetana and Asquith 1994; Smetana 1988; Utsumi 2015; Darling et al 2005; Smetana et al 2015; Yaffe et al 2018; Yao and Smetana 2003).

 Of course, parents usually agree that there are boundaries.
 They recognize their children’s rights to make personal choices.
 But life is complicated, and many decisions straddle more than one domain.

 Choosing friends is a personal matter, but what if your child wants to hang out with gang members?

 A child’s bedroom might be his or her personal space.
 But what if it’s a mess, and that pile of clothing on the electrical cords poses a fire hazard?

 So even if we take pains to exercise legitimate authority, we will experience clashes with our kids.

-Research suggests that we're more likely to resolve these conflicts if we talk with our kids about the need for balance – between our legitimate areas of concern, and our kids’ need for autonomy.
-Here are some tips for achieving this.
+Research suggests that we’re more likely to resolve these conflicts if we talk with our kids about the need for balance – between our legitimate areas of concern, and our kids’ need for autonomy.
+Here are some suggestions for achieving this.